 - Summarize rural adolescent substance misuse and disorders and effectiveness of peer support services

-We would like to share the youth research that we have collected over the past 3 years in an academic study called:
+We want to share the youth research that we have collected over the past three years in an academic study called:

 Previous Studies Below